Explorer¶

 Display Column Operations¶

-Under the Standard Mode of the Explorer list, when hovering over the display column, click the settings button to perform the following operations on the display column.
+In the Standard Mode of the Explorer list, hover over the display column and click the settings button to perform the following operations on the display column.

 Operation | Description |